On singularities of third secant varieties of Veronese embeddings: Singularities of third secant of

-When $d=3$, we also have an immediate corollary as follows: \begin{Coro}[$d=3$ case] For every $n\ge 2$ and $d=3$, $\sigma_3(v_3(\P^n))\setminus\sigma_2(v_3(\P^n))$ is smooth. \end{Coro} \begin{proof} By Remark \ref{d<=3} (a), there is no degenerate orbit in this case.
-So, it comes directly from the smoothness result on Aronhold hypersurface (i.e. $n=2$ case in Figure \ref{sing3table}) and using the fibration argument in the proof of Theorem \ref{thm_nondeg} for any $n\ge3$. \end{proof}
+Thus, we also have an immediate corollary as follows: \begin{Coro}[$d=3$ case] For every $n\ge 2$ and $d=3$, $\sigma_3(v_3(\P^n))\setminus\sigma_2(v_3(\P^n))$ is smooth. \end{Coro} \begin{proof} By Remark \ref{d<=3} (a), there is no degenerate orbit in this case.
+Thus, it comes directly from the result on the Aronhold hypersurface (i.e. $n=2$ case, Theorem \ref{singAro}) and using the fibration argument in the proof of Theorem~\ref{sing3vero} for any $n\ge3$. \end{proof}